-4.3 Incidental Capture of Protected Species (seabirds, mammals, and protected fish)
+4.3 Incidental capture of protected species (mammals, seabirds, and protected fish)

-For protected species, capture estimates presented here include all animals recovered to the deck (alive, injured or dead) of fishing vessels but do not include any cryptic mortality e.g., seabirds struck by a warp but not brought onboard the vessel (Middleton & Abraham, 2007).
+For protected species, capture estimates presented here include all animals recovered to the deck (alive, injured, or dead) of fishing vessels but do not include any cryptic mortality, e.g., seabirds that are struck by a warp but not brought onboard the vessel (Middleton & Abraham 2007).

-4.3.1 Marine mammal interactions
+4.3.1 Marine mammal captures

-Jack mackerel trawlers occasionally catch marine mammals, primarily common dolphin, long-finned pilot whale, and NZ fur seal (which were all classified as "Not Threatened" under the NZ Threat Classification System in 2013, Baker et al 2016).

-Between 2002-03 and 2016-17, there were 197 observed captures of whales and dolphins in jack mackerel trawl fisheries.
-Observed captures were common dolphin (183), long-finned pilot whale (13), and dusky dolphin (1).
-In the 2015-16 and 2016-17 fishing years there were 2 and 0 observed captures of common dolphins in jack mackerel trawl fisheries, respectively (Table 8).
-Estimated captures for 2002-03 to 2014-15 are shown in Table 8.
-Common dolphins were observed captured off the Taranaki coast or off the west coast of the North Island (Abraham et al 2016).
-Modifications to the captures estimation model are currently being evaluated via the Aquatic Environment Working Group, reflecting structural changes in fisheries operations in recent years; for this reason captures estimates are not currently available for the 2015-16 fishing year onwards.
-The fifteen year average of the rate of capture for common dolphins is 2.1 captures per 100 tows (range 0 to 11.2) in the jack mackerel fishery.
+Jack mackerel trawlers occasionally catch marine mammals, primarily common dolphin, long-finned pilot whale, and New Zealand fur seal (which are all classified as 'Not Threatened' under the New Zealand Threat Classification System in 2019 (Baker et al 2019)).
+Between 2002-03 and 2019-20, there were 198 observed captures of whales and dolphins in jack mackerel trawl fisheries: common dolphin (183), long-finned pilot whale (13), dusky dolphin (1), and long-beaked common dolphin (1).
+Estimated captures for 2002-03 to 2019-20 are shown in Table 8, and show a strong declining trend.
+Common dolphins were observed captured off the Taranaki coast or off the west coast of the North Island (Abraham et al 2016, 2021).
+The 2002-03 to 2017-18 average of the estimated capture rate for common dolphins is 1.5 captures per 100 tows (range 0 to 4.62) in the jack mackerel fishery.